IBM-Cloud/docs/services/iotrtinsights/index.md

 4. Connect your IoT Foundation service and IoT Real-Time Insights service.
   1. From the Bluemix dashboard, click the IoT Real-Time Insights tile.
   2. In the service page, click **Add a data source**.
-  2. In the IoT Real-Time Insights console Connect to Data Source page, click **Add New Data Source**.
+  2. In the IoT Real-Time Insights console Manage Data Sources page, click **Add New Data Source**.
   3. Give the data source a descriptive name and provide the following information that you collected earlier:
     - Organization ID
     - API Key